yurictv/2svg/README.md

-This php script is for converting any image to svg.
+This php script is for converting any image format to svg.

 DEPENDENCIES:
 ------------------------------------